 Traffic Management Plan

-A Traffic Management Plan (TMP) describes proposed works, design, set up and removal of any activity being carried out within the Road Reserve.
-It also includes the work programme, how public and contractor safety will be ensured, and any contingency planning etc
+A Traffic Management Plan (TMP) describes the proposed works, design, set up and removal of any activity being carried out within the Road Reserve.
+It also includes the work programme, how public and contractor safety will be ensured, and any contingency planning required.

 Any work that alters the normal operating conditions of the road reserve requires a TMP.
 This includes: